transferzero/transferzero-sdk-dotnet/docs/RecipientsApi.md

         Dim debitsApi As AccountDebitsApi = New AccountDebitsApi(configuration)

         Dim apiInstance = new RecipientsApi(configuration)
-        Dim recipientID = new Guid() REM Guid | ID of the recipient for whom the proof of payments will be returned.
+        Dim recipientID = new Guid?() REM Guid? | ID of the recipient for whom the proof of payments will be returned.
 Example: `/v1/recipients/9d4d7b73-a94c-4979-ab57-09074fd55d33/proof_of_payments`

         Try